-Net position represents the residual interest in the School's assets and deferred outflows of resources after deducting liabilities and deferred inflows of resources.
-The School's net position at June 30, 2019 totaled \$1,279,720.
-The School's net position decreased by \$441,579 during the current fiscal year as a result of total revenue of \$2,268,608 less total expenses of \$2,710,187.

-Governmental units are required to capitalize and depreciate capital assets including furniture, machinery and equipment.
+- Net position represents the residual interest in the School's assets after deducting liabilities.
+The School's net position at June 30, 2020 totaled \$1,683,890.
+The School's net position increased by \$151,780 during the current fiscal year as a result of total revenue of \$2,336,643 less total expenses of \$2,184,863. - The School's beginning net position was increased by \$252,390 to reflect the removal of the pension related deferred outflows and inflows of resources as well as the net pension liability.
+In prior years, the School reported an estimated proportional share of Polk State College's pension elements related to the College's participation in the Florida Retirement System (FRS) pensions.
+More information can be found in Note 9 of the notes to financial statements. - Governmental units are required to capitalize and depreciate capital assets including furniture, machinery and equipment.
 Florida State Colleges, of which the School is a division, have established guidelines for capitalizing assets and for depreciation.
 Furniture, machinery and equipment with a value less than \$5,000, all library books, and computer software will be expensed in the year of purchase.
 The School did not purchase furniture, machinery, and equipment that met the thresholds for capitalization during this fiscal year.
-Depreciation expense for this fiscal year totaled \$0.

-Fiscal year ended June 30, 2019 was the thirteenth year of existence for the School.
-Since prior period information is available for the 2017-2018 fiscal year, comparative analysis data is presented.
+Depreciation expense for this fiscal year totaled \$0. - Fiscal year ended June 30, 2020 was the fourteenth year of existence for the School.
+Since prior period information is available for the 2018-2019 fiscal year, comparative analysis data is presented in this management's discussion and analysis.